1. What does the registration fee include?

 Players are evaluated starting the second or third week in September and are subsequently placed on a team.
 Games start the weekend after Thanksgiving weekend.
 There is a Christmas break and then games resume in January and go until the first or second week in March.
 If a team goes to Provincials, Provincials are typically the third or fourth week in March.

-The Juvenile/High School (16-18 year old) division starts their season earlier in order to be done the first half of the season before high school basketball starts up.
+The U18/High School (16-18 year old) division starts their season earlier in order to be done the first half of the season before high school basketball starts up.
 Evaluations are done the second week in September and games usually start the third weekend in September and finish by the end of November.
 If there are a sufficient number of players to register a winter team, the winter team plays from January to the first or second weekend in March

 13. Where/when are the games and practices?